-100 Chairmen / Chief Executive Officers (CEOs) from international companies and 9 organizations have already supported the "Business proposals for COP 21".
-In order to ensure worldwide awareness of the Business community before COP 21, they call on their counterparts to join them and sign the Business proposals online: www.businessforcop21.org.
+95 Chairmen / Chief Executive Officers (CEOs) from international companies and 7 organizations have already supported the "Business proposals for COP 21".
+In order to ensure worldwide awareness of the Business community before COP 21, they call on their counterparts to join them in the coming weeks and sign the Business proposals online: www.businessforcop21.org.